DrA1ex/mind-net.js/README.md

 </p>

 # mind-net.js

 Simple to use neural network implementation in pure TypeScript.

 ## About

-mind-net.js is a lightweight library designed for training and executing neural networks.
-It provides essential functionality and is primarily geared towards small-scale projects or educational purposes.
-With mind-net.js, users can easily develop and experiment with neural networks, gaining hands-on experience in the field of machine learning.
+mind-net.js is a lightweight library that offers the necessary tools to train and execute neural networks.
+By using mind-net.js, developers can conveniently create and explore neural networks, gaining practical knowledge in the domain of machine learning.

+**Note:** This library is primarily intended for educational purposes and is best suited for small to medium-sized projects.
+It may not be suitable for high-performance or large-scale applications.
 ## Installation

 ```bash